TTRuntimeManager

 The TTRuntimeManager is effectively another TTEnsemble, but differs in that it implements an extra process, TTRuntimeManagerProcess.
 In essence, the TTRuntimeManager is really a wrapper for this process, and is best suited as the user-facing device so the user can see other ensembles in the system connect and personally trigger a graph to be instantiated and interpretation started once the system is setup per their needs.

-class ticktalkpython.RuntimeManager.TTRuntimeManager(log_file, name='runtime-manager')
+class ticktalkpython.RuntimeManager.TTRuntimeManager(log_file_name, output_func, name='runtime-manager')

 An entity to manage the environment at runtime.
 The program starts from here, getting mapped to ensembles either dynamically or according to extant information within the SQs in the graph.
 This is technically an ensemble in that it has a network interface.
 Simulated and physical variants exist for this as child classes, similar to the network interfaces.